Freelancing has Redefined Work/Life Balance

 Freelancing — One Year In

-Answering questions I am frequently asked about life as a full-time freelance writer Dena@Write-SolutionsSep 8 · 7 min read When I first started freelance writing, I was hungry for information and mesmerized by the stories of people who were making a remarkable living by writing.
-I set off on a quest to see if I could make anyContinue reading “Freelancing — One Year In”
+Answering questions I am frequently asked about life as a full-time freelance writer Dena@Write-SolutionsSep 8 · 7 min read Photo by Dan Counsell on Unsplash When I first started freelance writing, I was hungry for information and mesmerized by the stories of people who were making a remarkable living by writing.
+I set off on a quest to see if IContinueContinue reading “Freelancing — One Year In”

 How to Build a Successful Freelance Career